bregmanstudio/ACTION-Video-Toolkit/action/spdocs/action_data.rst

 Extracted Data Per Film
 =======================

-We have analyzed approximately 150 films, and provide access to the raw data here.
+We have analyzed 140 feature films, and provide access to the raw data here.
 See the `overview <action_overview.html>`_ for more details.

 What follows are links to zip files.
 Each zip file contains compressed binary files that, in turn, contain raw analysis data from the films analyzed thus far with ACTION.
 For your convenience, there is also one large zip file containing all the data in one package.

 Please see the overview page for an explanation of the data structures and algorithms used to produce them.
-Each file (contained in the zip archive) is named NORMALIZED_FILM_TITLE.EXTENSION, where the title has been normalized to replace spaces with underscores and any punctuation with words, where needed.
+Each file (contained in the zip archive) is named *Normalized_Film_Title.extension*, where the title has been normalized to replace spaces with underscores and any punctuation with words, where needed.
 For example, "Planes, Trains, & Automobiles" would be normalized to "Planes_Trains_and_Automobiles".
-The extension explains the analysis according to the table in the overview.
+The extension explains the analysis according to the table in the `overview <action_overview.html>`_.

 .. raw:: html